brookewhatnall/n8n-stock-photo-keyworder/README.md

 - **Image size**: Claude's vision API accepts base64 images up to ~5 MB in the request body.
 For large TIFFs, resize or export a JPEG proxy before dropping into the watch folder.
 - **Timeout**: The watcher waits 120 seconds for n8n to respond.
 The Claude API call typically takes 15–40 seconds; Google Sheets append adds ~2 seconds.
 If you're hitting timeouts, check n8n execution logs first.
 - **Google Sheets schema check**: n8n's Sheets node v4.5 reads row 1 on every append to validate column names.
 If you rename headers in the sheet, update the `columns.schema` array in the workflow node parameters to match, or the workflow will error.
-- **SSL**: If n8n uses a self-signed cert (common on local/Tailscale setups), the watcher will retry with `verify=False` on SSL error.
+- **SSL**: If n8n installed a self-signed cert (common on local/Tailscale setups), the watcher will retry with `verify=False` on SSL error.
 For production, use a proper cert.

 ---